 GRC encourages open and honest intellectual debate as part of a welcoming and inclusive atmosphere at every conference.
 GRC asks each Chair to foster rigorous analysis of all science presented or discussed in a manner respectful to all conferees.
 To help maintain an open and respectful community of scientists, GRC does not tolerate illegal or inappropriate behavior at any conference site, including violations of applicable laws pertaining to sale or consumption of alcohol, destruction of property, or harassment of any kind, including sexual harassment.
 Harassment or harassing behavior includes the use of epithets or slurs, derogatory jokes or comments, and repeated attempts to make contact with another individual who has indicated that the contact is unwelcome.
 Sexual harassment includes unwelcome sexual advances, requests for sexual favors, sexual assault and other unwelcome verbal or physical conduct of a sexual nature.
-GRC condemns illegal or unprofessional acts or comments that demean another person by reason of his or her gender, gender identity or expression, race, religion, ethnicity, age or disability or that are unwelcome or offensive to other members of the community or their guests.
+GRC condemns illegal or unprofessional acts or comments that demean another person by reason of his or her gender, gender identity or expression, sexual orientation, race, religion, ethnicity, age or disability or that are unwelcome or offensive to other members of the community or their guests.
 GRC reviews allegations of any such behavior on a case by case basis, and violations may result in cancellation of a conference or the prohibition on future attendance by particular individuals.

 Release of Liability